denuvosanctuary/idSaveDataResigner-GUI/README.md

 - A Functioning brain

 # :heart: Credits
-This GUI is built upon the excellent work of [mi5hmash](https://github.com/mi5hmash/) and their [idSaveDataResigner](https://github.com/mi5hmash/idSaveDataResigner/) project.
+This GUI is built upon the work of [mi5hmash](https://github.com/mi5hmash/) and their [idSaveDataResigner](https://github.com/mi5hmash/idSaveDataResigner/) project.
 All core logic and SaveData processing functionality is credited to their original implementation.